BiaPyX/BiaPy-doc/source/workflows/instance_segmentation.rst

         \

+        .. note:: BiaPy's GUI requires that all data and configuration files reside on the same machine where the GUI is being executed.

         For a full example on how to configure an instance segmentation workflow in BiaPy GUI, watch our instance segmentation demo video:

         .. raw:: html